-(slide-21) The same process was applied throughout the image.
+(slide-21) The same processes were applied to each quadrant.
 Again, the banding effect is very noticeable running along the side of the face, along the area of what appears to be a bearded region.
 After raising the luminosity in that region, essential shapes are revealed that seem to be an extension of the beard into those regions